PSeskauskas/algorithms-COMP20290/README.md

 ### Author: Patrikas Seskauskas - (19369726)

 Java implementations of algorithms given in weekly practicals for COMP20290.
- <br> Practical questions are completed in the practical document given each week and saved as PDFs in the practicalAnswers folder.

-## Getting Started
-### Prerequisites
+### Installation
 * Please install JDK 8 from Oracle [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html),
 as I used JDK 8 for the entirety of this module.
 * [IntelliJ IDEA](https://www.jetbrains.com/idea/) was my IDEA of choice for this module.

 ### Build and Run
 Clone the repository into your IDE.
 Every algorithm was separated into separate classes.
 Each class is in its corresponding package depending on which practical the algorithm was introduced.
 Therefore, each algorithm can be built and run separately.
+Otherwise, [Main.java](./src/Main.java) can be run to give an overview of every algorithm implemented in my repository

 ### Util package
 The [Util](src/Util) package in [src](./src) contains all helper classes needed to run each algorithm, i.e., reading in standard input, generating a random array of size N, stopwatch etc.